ComedicChimera/chai/docs/tutorial/03_control_flow.md

     else:
         println("unknown color");

+## <a name="ifexprs"> If Expressions

+In addition to regular if statements, Chai also provides **if expressions** which allow you to select between different expressions depending on conditions.

+Let's consider an example to demonstrate how if expressions work.

+    let abs: i64;
+    if n < 0:
+        abs = -n;
+    else:
+        abs = n;

+In the above code, we are storing the absolute value of some number `n` into the variable `abs`.

+We can make this code a lot more concise using an if expression.
+If expressions look exactly like regular if statements except their bodies are denoted `=>` followed by an expression.
+Here is the absolute value code above translated into an if expression:

+    let abs = if n < 0 => -n else => n;

+Note that, like with short-circuit evaluation, only the code that the if expression selects will be evaluated: eg. if `n` is non-negative, then the `-n` code won't run at all.

+If expressions can also have `elif` clauses.
+For example:

+    print(n);  // `print` works like `println` but doesn't add a newline.

+    println(
+        if n % 10 == 1 && n % 100 != 11 => "st"
+        elif n % 10 == 2 && n % 100 != 12 => "nd"
+        elif n % 10 == 3 && n % 100 != 13 => "rd"
+        else => "th"
+    );

+However, unlike regular if statements, if expressions must *always* have an else clause.
+Else clauses are required to make the if expression **exhaustive**: they ensure that it always evaluates to something.

 ## <a name="loops"> Basic Loops

 **While loops** are a kind of block statement that repeats their body as long as